voxpupuli/puppet-grafana/README.md

 The name of the service managed with the 'archive' and 'package' install methods.
 Defaults to 'grafana-server'.

+##### `service_enable`

+The ensure status of the service managed with the 'archive' and 'package' install methods.
+Defaults to 'running'.

 ##### `version`

 The version of Grafana to install and manage.
 Defaults to 'installed'